Long-time soliton dynamics via a coarse-grained space-time method: Profiling simulation times

 \section{Profiling simulation times}

 A comparison on the runtimes of DEC-QED and the Euler method is presented in Fig.\,\ref{fig:runtime_DEC_euler}.
 The problem used for the comparison is the dynamics of a sine-Gordon fluxon trapped inside an unperturbed Josephson junction of length $L=100$.
 The simulated fluxon moves inside the junction at speed $u=0.55$ and for a duration of $T_m=50000$.
 For all the spatial step size $\Delta x$ tested, we choose $\Delta t=0.8\Delta x$.
 Since the two methods have the same complexity, the number of computations scales linearly with the number of gridpoints in the spacetime grid.
 However, because DEC-QED deals with the first-order PDE of the edge fields, it is faster than solving the second-order noninear wave equation for the scalar field $\varphi$ using the traditional Euler method.
 As a result, DEC-QED is slightly faster than the Euler method regardless of the step size used in the simulation.
+One should also note that if the sine term is removed and the dynamcis become linear, the two methods will have the same convergence rate for the derived fields $\phi_x$ and $\phi_t$.
+By nature of it being a local and time-propagating method DEC-QED also requires that the Courant condition is respected in order for the evolution to be stable.
+In a nonlinear and out-of-equilibrium setting, however, DEC-QED remains stable for a considerably longer simulations compared to standard Euler's method - as shown in Fig.\,\ref{fig:verylongtime_laststep_DEC_euler_CN} and Fig.\,\ref{fig:schwinger_atom_dec_vs_euler}.